Linear regression with unmatched data: a deconvolution perspective: Abstract

 \section{Abstract}

 Consider the regression problem where the response $Y\in\RR$ and the covariate $X\in\RR^d$ for $d\geq 1$ are \textit{unmatched}.
-Under this scenario we do not have access to pairs of observations from the distribution of $(X, Y)$, but instead we have separate datasets $\{Y_i\}_{i=1}^n$ and $\{X_j\}_{j=1}^m$, possibly collected from different sources.
-We study this problem assuming that the regression function is linear and the noise distribution is known or can be estimated.
-We introduce an estimator of the regression vector based on deconvolution and demonstrate its consistency and asymptotic normality under an identifiability assumption.
-In the general case, we show that our estimator (DLSE: Deconvolution Least Squared Estimator) is consistent in terms of an extended $\ell_2$ norm.
-Using this observation, we devise a method for semi-supervised learning, i.e., when we have access to a small sample of matched pairs $(X_k, Y_k)$.
-Several applications with synthetic and real datasets are considered to illustrate the theory. \keywords{denoising, convolution, shuffled, regression, semi-supervised, unmatched data, unlinked data}
+Under this scenario, we do not have access to pairs of observations from the distribution of $(X, Y)$, but instead, we have separate data sets $\{Y_i\}_{i=1}^{n_Y}$ and $\{X_j\}_{j=1}^{n_X}$, possibly collected from different sources.
+We study this problem assuming that the regression function is linear and the noise distribution is known, an assumption that we relax in the applications we consider.
+We introduce an estimator of the regression vector based on deconvolution and demonstrate its consistency and asymptotic normality under identifiability.
+Even when identifiability does not hold, we show in some cases that our estimator, the DLSE (Deconvolution Least Squared Estimator), is consistent in terms of an extended $\ell_2$ norm.
+Using this observation, we devise a method for semi-supervised learning, i.e., when we have access to a small sample of matched pairs $\{(X_k, Y_k)\}_{k=1}^m$.
+Several applications with synthetic and real data sets are considered to illustrate the theory.